batocera-linux/batocera.linux/batocera-Changelog.md

 - Cannonball fullscreen on Wayland
 - Commander Genius fullscreen in Wayland
 - Commander Genius render resolution option not taking effect in-game
+- Dolphin Wii Remotes 2-4 set to None when using pad profiles
 - Jedi Knight Dark Forces 2 initial start to work fullscreen in certain conditions
 - Libretro-Hatarib not starting due to a compiled symbol issue
 - Mupen64 not starting fullscreen with Wayland